What is life insurance?

 Payment: If you become critically ill and live for 10 days after diagnosis

-Affordable over 50s cover that lasts a lifetime.
+Affordable over 50 cover that lasts a lifetime (whole of life policy).

 Payment: When you pass away